timfischbach/ledspiral/README.md

 # How to update?
 Just connect the LED-Spiral with WiFi and it'll download the latest update from the update server.

-# Open the Wiki for the DMX Tables and the full documentation